Harry24k/adversarial-attacks-pytorch/README.md

 ### Demos

 * **White Box Attack with Imagenet** ([code](https://github.com/Harry24k/adversairal-attacks-pytorch/blob/master/demos/White%20Box%20Attack%20with%20Imagenet.ipynb)):
-This demo make adversarial examples with the Imagenet data to fool [Inception v3](https://arxiv.org/abs/1512.00567).
-However, whole Imagenet data is too large so in this demo, so it uses only '[Giant Panda](http://www.image-net.org/)'.
-But users are free to add other images in the Imagenet data.
+To make adversarial examples with the Imagenet dataset to fool [Inception v3](https://arxiv.org/abs/1512.00567).
+However, the Imagenet dataset is too large so in this demo, so it uses only '[Giant Panda](http://www.image-net.org/)'.

 * **Black Box Attack with CIFAR10** ([code](https://github.com/Harry24k/adversairal-attacks-pytorch/blob/master/demos/Adversairal%20Training%20with%20MNIST.ipynb)):
-In this demo, there is a black box attack example with two different models.
-First, make adversarial datasets from a holdout model with CIFAR10.
-Second, use the datasets to attack a target model.
-An accuracy dropped from 77.77% to 5.1%.
-Also this code also contains 'Save & Load' example.
+This demo provides an example of black box attack with two different models.
+First, make adversarial datasets from a holdout model with CIFAR10 and save it as a torch dataset.
+Second, use the adversarial datasets to attack a target model.

 * **Adversairal Training with MNIST** ([code](https://github.com/Harry24k/adversairal-attacks-pytorch/blob/master/demos/Adversairal%20Training%20with%20MNIST.ipynb)):
 This demo shows how to do adversarial training with this repository.
-MNIST and custom model are used in this code.
-The adversarial training is progressed with PGD Attack, and FGSM Attack is applied to test the model.
-An accuracy of normal images is 96.37% and an accuracy of FGSM attack is 96.11% .
+The MNIST dataset and a custom model are used in this code.
+The adversarial training is performed with PGD and FGSM is applied to test the model.

 ## Update Records

 ### ~ Version 0.3
 * **New Attacks** : FGSM, IFGSM, IterLL, RFGSM, CW(LW), PGD are added.
-* **Demos** uploaded.
+* **Demos** are uploaded.

 ### Version 0.4
 * **DO NOT USE** : 'init.py' is omitted.